-No matter where you source your business, don’t underestimate the importance of Linkedin for visibility, building authority, connects and lead generation.
+No matter where you source your business, don’t underestimate the importance of Linkedin for entrepreneurs.
+It can help you grow visibility, build authority, connects and lead generation.
 It starts with a strong profile, but a consistent presence and active engagement can give you the much needed traction.

 Jill Rowley summed it up effectively – Linkedin is no longer an online resume.
 It’s your digital reputation!

 How strong is yours?

 Pooja Krishna is an Entrepreneur, Business Mentor and Mom.
 She has worked both in large corporates and managed startups over the last 20+ years.

 She’s a co-founder at Maroon Oak, and is founded Win Thinks, where she writes, speaks and teaches about Digital Media, Brand Building and Future Ready Businesses.
 A day trader for over a decade, Pooja launched Trading Paces to educate amateur and pro stock traders.
 As a classroom mentor, Pooja loves teaching students across the U.S. about job skills and entrepreneurship.
 Read about her on Huffington Post and Forbes.

 A trivia buff and yoga & hula hoop enthusiast, she’s discovering the pleasure of drawing Zentangle patterns for ‘creative mindfulness.’

 I think LinkedIn is a pretty underrated platform – thanks for showing how to make it work!